ioer-dresden/carto-lab-docker/docs/docker.md

     Carto-Lab Docker is optimized for Linux-based environments.
 If you are on Windows, we strongly recommend using the **Windows Subsystem for Linux (WSL)** to ensure the best performance and avoid potential compatibility issues.

 !!! tip "Automatic Deployments with Ansible"
-    Both, the creation of the rootless environment and the Carto-Lab Setup can be automated with our Ansible playbooks.
+    Both the creation of the rootless environment and the Carto-Lab Setup can be automated with our Ansible playbooks.
 See [Ansible](ansible.md).

 ---